-The rebel leader, Li Zicheng, denied the emperor a proper burial.
-He simply ordered that the bodies of the emperor and empress without any ceremony be interred in the existing tomb of the emperor’s beloved concubine Tian.
+The rebel leader, Li Zicheng, denied the Emperor a proper burial.
+He simply ordered that the bodies of the Emperor and Empress be interred without any ceremony in the existing tomb of the Emperor’s beloved concubine Tian.

 The two lovers have by now shared their final romantic resting place for well over 360 years in Siling, today's name of the tomb.

-Empress Zhou, the principal consort, was an ill-tempered and frail woman who gave the emperor few happy hours.
+Empress Zhou, the principal consort, was an ill-tempered and frail woman who gave the Emperor few happy hours.